-At the end of 1888, some young Other members of the group - such painters from the Académie Julian as Bonnard and Vuillard - suggested led by Paul Sérusier - who had just an artistic approach closer to the come back from Pont-Aven - founded Impressionists and Fauves. the movement Les Nabis The term had been suggested to Maurice Denis Les Auguste Cazalis. lt was Francification of "nebiim", meaning in From a stylistic point of view, they are Hebrew and Arabic, "prophet".
+At the end of 1888, some young painters from the Académie Julian led by Paul Sérusier - who had just come back from Pont-Aven - founded the movement, Les Nabis.
+The term had been suggested to Maurice Denis by Auguste Cazalis.
+It was a Francification of "nebiim", meaning in Hebrew and Arabic, "prophet".

-According to Maurice Denis, the some had had occasion to go.
-Thus, Nabis called themselves this because they "the state of enthusiasm had to come naturally to them".
+According to Maurice Denis, the Nabis called themselves this because "the state of enthusiasm had to come naturally to them".
 They met in Paul Ranson's studio.
-They wanted to break with the naturalist vision of the Impressionists declared themselves determinedly Symbolist.
+They wanted to break with the naturalist vision of the Impressionists and declared themselves determinedly Symbolist.
 They made Gauguin's ideas on synthesis their own and consider The Talisman as the emblem of a new aesthetics.
-The group was made up of Paul Sérusier, Maurice Denis, Pierre Bonnard, Georges Lacombe some foreign painters, among them the Swiss artist, Félix Vallotton.
-As the intellectuals of the group, Sérusier and Denis formed theories about experimentation published manifestos; influenced by Christianity or Theosophy, a doctrine based on the ubiquity of divine wisdom, in particular in man, they composed esoteric and works.
+The group was made up of Paul Sérusier, Maurice Denis, Pierre Bonnard, Georges Lacombe and some foreign painters, among them the Swiss artist, Félix Vallotton.
+As the intellectuals of the group, Sérusier and Denis formed theories about artistic experimentation and published manifestos; influenced by Christianity or Theosophy, a doctrine based on the ubiquity of divine wisdom, in particular in man, they composed esoteric and mystical works.
 Their approach kick-started a renewal of religious art at the end of the 19th century.